How Serge Ibaka could be the key to the Raptors' season

 Ibaka started his career on a lottery team, but the Thunder were building toward something that eventually resulted in six playoff appearances in seven years, four trips to the Western Conference finals and one trip to the NBA Finals.
 The Magic continue to build a monument to mediocrity, as evidenced by Tuesday’s trade with the Toronto Raptors, a team that has decided to toss in its chips to challenge LeBron James and a Cleveland Cavaliers team that suddenly appears vulnerable because of a knee injury to Kevin Love.

 Toronto now has a shot-blocking, court-stretching big man whose familiarity playing alongside two ball-dominant scorers should ease his transition with All-Star guards Kyle Lowry and DeMar DeRozan.
-Orlando now has to account for a round of baffling decisions in which Terrence Ross and the worst of the Raptors’ two 2017 first-round picks are all they have to show for Ibaka, Victor Oladipo, Domantas Sabonis, Ersan Ilyasova, Brandon Jennings and Tobias Harris – the costly price for reckless impatience.
+Orlando now has to account for a round of baffling decisions in which Terrence Ross and the worst of the Raptors’ two 2017 first-round picks are all they have to show for dealing away Ibaka, Victor Oladipo, Domantas Sabonis, Ersan Ilyasova and Tobias Harris – the costly price for reckless impatience.

 Though Ibaka wasn’t enough to overcome the failings of a misguided organization, he should fit in well with the Raptors.
 Ibaka shares an agent and spends part of his offseason training in Las Vegas with Lowry – who put the Raptors on alert with his blistering criticism earlier this week – and Ibaka could be a veteran defensive complement for Jonas Valanciunas, or flourish paired in smaller lineups with Patrick Patterson.
 Ibaka has also improved his shooting, with career-high percentages from both the foul line and the 3-point line.
 Team president Masai Ujiri has chased the two-way big man for years, given his work in Africa, and even tried to pry him from Oklahoma City last summer.